Learn something new every day More Info... by email

 There are two reasons to be off the grid.
 The first is purely practical: public utility penetration is not complete, even in industrialized nations, and some people cannot connect to things like the electrical grid, public sewers, and city water because these services are not available.
 This is most common in rural areas, where utilities have not yet extended their infrastructure, and in some cases, the utility may have no plans to do so, because the cost of extending itself would not be recouped from customers.
 In these areas, people need to manage their own waste, generate their own energy, and provide their own source of water for plumbing if these services are desired.

-The second reason to be off the grid is to choose to do so, making a calculated choice to be self-sufficient.
+The second reason to live in this way is to choose to do so, making a calculated choice to be self-sufficient.
 Some people like being off the grid because they object to paying for utility services, while others feel that living in this way provides more energy independence.
 Because people cannot choose where the utility gets its water or electricity, or how it manages its waste, they may opt to be off the grid so that they can use renewable energy.

 Self sufficiency may also be expanded with things like a garden to supply food, and the maintenance of livestock for additional food sources such as milk, eggs, and meat.
 In some regions, entire communities are off the grid, with neighbors working to support each other while promoting sustainable energy and a sustainable lifestyle.
 In other areas, people eke out their own way.